rondastar/rondastar/README.md

 ### About Me
 Hi, I'm Ronda!
-I'm a computer science student at Renton Technical College, planning to transition into backend or full-stack software engineering.
+I'm a computer science student at Renton Technical College, pursuing a career in backend or full-stack software engineering.
 I previously worked in international education, mostly on internship and study abroad programs to Germany.
 During my CS studies, I've been managing a kayak and paddleboard rental during summer and work at a kayak gear shop in the off-season.

 [![GitHub Streak](https://streak-stats.demolab.com?user=rondastar&theme=radical)](https://git.io/streak-stats)